VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/networking.md

 <img src="/eng/baud.svg" alt=" " width="30%">

 This does show the same binary, we've just taken groups of two bits at a time and represented each as a different level in the wave.
-If you want to think of it another way, say we take that that binary and make a little look up table:
+If you want to think of it another way, say we take that binary and make a little look up table:

 00 = ░,
 01 = ▒,